splunk/public-o11y-docs/apm/span-tags/cmms.rst

 APM generates a collection of MMS by default; see :ref:`monitoring-metricsets`.
 You can create additional MMS with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version`` or ``cloud.provider``.

 You can create custom MMS at the service level and the endpoint or span level.
-When you create a custom dimension for a service-level MMS, APM generates MMS that include the service-level metrics with your chosen indexed span tag or process as a custom dimension.
-If you add endpoint-level metrics as well, APM generates MMS that include span-level metrics, with your chosen indexed span tag or process as a custom dimension.
+When you create a custom dimension for a service-level MMS, APM generates an MMS that includes the service-level metrics with your chosen indexed span tag or process as a custom dimension.
+If you add endpoint-level metrics, APM generates MMS that include span-level metrics, with your chosen indexed span tag or process as a custom dimension.

 When you create an MMS with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts.
 See :ref:`charts-dashboards-alerts`.